 GeneCards Summary for PDHA1 Gene

 PDHA1 (Pyruvate Dehydrogenase (Lipoamide) Alpha 1) is a Protein Coding gene.
 Diseases associated with PDHA1 include pyruvate dehydrogenase e1-alpha deficiency and x-linked leigh syndrome.
-Among its related pathways are Metabolism and Metabolism.
-GO annotations related to this gene include pyruvate dehydrogenase (acetyl-transferring) activity and pyruvate dehydrogenase activity.
+Among its related pathways are Signaling by GPCR and Metabolism.
+GO annotations related to this gene include oxidoreductase activity, acting on the aldehyde or oxo group of donors, disulfide as acceptor and pyruvate dehydrogenase activity.
 An important paralog of this gene is BCKDHA.